AbirHasan2005/VideoMerge-Bot/README.md

 ## Features:
 - Merge Multiple Videos.
-- User-Friendly.
+- Permanent Custom Thumbnail Support.
-- Easy to Use.
+- Broadcast To All Started Users.
 - 2GB+ Files will Upload to Streamtape.
 - Others check by your own feeling lazy to describe.